 - 1 cinnamon stick

-- Lime wedges, bean sprouts, and chili for garnish
+- Lime wedges , bean sprouts , chili for garnish

 Directions:

-- Cook rice noodles according to package instructions; set aside.
+- Cook rice noodles as package says ; set aside .

-- Place cooked noodles in bowls, ladle hot broth over noodles.
+- Place noodles in bowl ; pour hot broth over .

 3.3.
 Cold Rice Noodle Salad